-The Roman poet Gajus Petronius Arbiter (14-66) wrote this 20-volume novel, which is only preserved in fragments.
-It describes a witty-realistic, partly grotesque moral picture of the social conditions in Rome in the first century.
-The main character and narrator is an educated young man named Encolpius, who is interested in many things and travels all over lower Italy.
-Between many erotic-amorous adventures with people of both sexes and many roguish pranks, he also travels to the coastal town of Puteoli (today Pozzuoli in Campania).
-Here he takes part with his companion Giton, his friend Ascyltos and the rhetorician Agamemnon in an extremely sumptuous and remarkable feast of the nouveau riche and illiterate multi-billionaire Trimalchio (a wine merchant).
+The Roman poet Gajus Petronius Arbiter (14-66) wrote this 20-volume novel, only fragments of which survive.
+It depicts a witty, realistic and sometimes grotesque picture of social conditions in first-century Rome.
+The main character and narrator is an educated, multi-talented young man named Encolpius, who travels all over lower Italy.
+Between many erotic-amorous adventures with people of both sexes and many roguish pranks, he is also taken to the coastal town of Puteoli (today's Pozzuoli in Campania) on his journey.
+Here, with his companion Giton, his friend Ascyltos and the rhetor Agamemnon, he attends a remarkable banquet hosted by the nouveau riche and illiterate multi-billionaire Trimalchio (a wine merchant).

 In the past, you needed a wealth of encyclopaedias and specialist literature to keep up to date in your vinophile professional life.
 Today, Wine lexicon from wein.plus is one of my best helpers and can rightly be called the "bible of wine knowledge".Prof.
 Dr. Walter Kutscher

 Lehrgangsleiter Sommelierausbildung WIFI-Wien